 There are a number of ways that human and virtual agents can work in tandem, as the ultimate dynamic duo.
 At the center of a customer support bubble, the AI-powered virtual assistant works alongside human agents to offer support and escalate issues as needed, drastically reducing the need for additional labor, and streamlining the ticket triaging process.
 Here’s how this process works:

 - When a query is received, such as a request for passport renewal, the AI-powered virtual assistant swiftly categorizes and prioritizes these tickets.
-As this type of query is fairly basic and repeatable, the chatbot is able to resolve the issue without human intervention.
+As this type of query is fairly basic and repeatable, the live chatbot is able to resolve the issue without human intervention.
 Or, it can route it to the right agent, as needed.